For food that reflects your state's culinary culture, look no further than its best traditional restaurant

 via tripadvisor.com

-South Carolina: Soby’s
+Soby’s

 For a quarter of a century, Soby’s has been synonymous with Greenville’s food scene.
 The restaurant has served up “new Southern” cuisine since 1997, with many of those original dishes still appearing on the menu today.
-More than 3 million guests have savored the restaurant’s Southern cuisine (it’s whipped up more than 5 million garlic-and-cheddar biscuits since opening day), and they’ve placed countless orders for shrimp and grits, pimento cheese, fried green tomatoes, meatloaf and other Southern staples.
+More than 3 million guests have savored the restaurant’s Southern cuisine (it’s whipped up more than 5 million garlic-and-cheddar biscuits since opening day), and they’ve placed countless orders for shrimp and grits, pimiento cheese, fried green tomatoes, meatloaf and other regional staples.

 Delicious Hamburger From Walldrugs Cafe Via Tripadvisor